 (a) Except as provided in paragraph (b) of this subsection, an elector who has designated a political party affiliation shall receive a primary ballot for that political party.

 (b) An elector who has designated a political party affiliation pursuant to section 34-404, Idaho Code, may receive the primary election ballot of a political party other than the political party such elector is affiliated with if such other political party has provided notification to the secretary of state that identifies the political party such elector is affiliated with, as provided for in section 34-904A(2)(b), Idaho Code.

-(c) An "unaffiliated" elector shall receive the primary ballot for the political party which the elector designated in the elector’s application for an absentee ballot pursuant to section 34-1002, Idaho Code.
-Provided however, that a political party’s ballot shall not be provided to an "unaffiliated" elector where that political party has not elected to allow "unaffiliated" electors to vote in such party’s primary election pursuant to section 34-904A, Idaho Code.
+(c) An unaffiliated elector shall receive the primary ballot for the political party the elector designated in the elector’s application for an absentee ballot pursuant to section 34-1002, Idaho Code.
+Provided however, that a political party’s ballot shall not be provided to an unaffiliated elector where that political party has not elected to allow unaffiliated electors to vote in such party’s primary election pursuant to section 34-904A, Idaho Code.

-(d) If an "unaffiliated" elector does not indicate a choice of political party’s primary ballot, the elector shall receive a nonpartisan ballot.
+(d) If an unaffiliated elector does not indicate a choice of a political party’s primary ballot, the elector shall receive a nonpartisan ballot.

 (3) The absentee ballot may be delivered to the absent elector in the office of the county clerk, by postage prepaid mail or by other appropriate means, including use of a facsimile machine or other electronic transmission.
 Validly requested absentee ballots for candidates for federal office, where the request is received at least forty-five (45) days before an election, shall be sent no later than forty-five (45) days before that election to all electors who are entitled to vote by absentee ballot.